AtomicLinkRPC/alr-preview/docs/promotional.md

 Adopting ALR can be a low-risk, incremental process:

 1. Identify a candidate C++ service boundary.
-2. Inherit existing classes from `alr::EndpointClass` (no need to rewrite Data Transfer Objects).
+2. Inherit existing classes from `alr::EndpointClass` or `alr::CommonEndpointClass` (no need to rewrite Data Transfer Objects).
 3. Build the service (the ALR compiler runs automatically) and deploy it side-by-side with the existing RPC path.
 4. Gradually shift traffic, validate metrics, and eventually deprecate the legacy stack.